jss367/jss367.github.io/_posts/2021-01-20-exploring-loss-functions-with-tensorflow.md

 y_pred = np.array([0.1, 0.95, 0.2, 0.6])
 ```

-Now let's find the loss
+Now let's find the loss.

 We're going to be dealing with logs.
 Just so we know what we're using, let's look at a log plot.